This Chef Says He's Faced His #MeToo Offenses. Now He Wants A Second Chance

 Eventually, Hallowell relented to pressure, he sold two of his three restaurants.
 But about 10 months after the scandal broke, he announced he was coming back, and opening a new place.

-"It was slap in face," says former barista, Celeste Cooper.
+"It was slap in face," says former barista Celeste Cooper.
 "It was so insulting to all of us."
-Cooper says she, too, was subject to Hallowell's crude cracks, like his suggestion that she'd have less problems with her then-husband, if she would just engage more often in a certain sex act.
+Cooper says she, too, was subject to Hallowell's crude cracks, like his suggestion that she'd have fewer problems with her then-husband, if she would just engage more often in a certain sex act.

 "He caused a lot of damage, and a lot of trauma to a lot of people who will never be the same," she says.
 "So why does he get to carry on?"